 Mushrooms are excellent sources of dietary fiber.
-In most cases, a serving of provides approximately 2g of fiber, or 8% of the recommended daily intake.
+In most cases, a serving of provides approximately 2 grams which is 8% of the recommended daily intake.
+Eat them with beans or rice to skyrocket your fiber intake.

 How much fiber should we consume a day?